Concussions are an extremely common injury, with almost 4 million concussions reported in the U.S. alone every year.

-Seeing a Buford concussion specialist at Optimum Health can help you better understand the lasting effects a minor TBI creates and build a course of action on how to address the effects accordingly.
+Seeing a Tucker concussion specialist at Optimum Health can help you better understand the lasting effects a minor TBI created and build a course of action on how to tackle the effects accordingly.

 How to Know if You Have a Concussion?